 Professor Webley’s undergraduate and postgraduate education was at the London School of Economics.
 Following a short term at the University of Southampton, he moved to the institution that was to become his academic and professional home for 26 years, the University of Exeter.
 At Exeter he held several senior positions including Head of the Department of Psychology, Head of the School of Psychology and, latterly, Senior Deputy Vice-Chancellor.

-He is a member of the Editorial Board of the Journal of Economic Psychology and former President of the International Association for Research in Economic Psychology.
+He was a member of the Editorial Board of the Journal of Economic Psychology and former President of the International Association for Research in Economic Psychology.
 His research has examined the contribution that psychology can make to our understanding of problems that have traditionally been seen as the concern solely of economics.
 He has co-authored 10 books, contributed chapters to a further 65 and has written over 75 scholarly articles on a wide range of topics at the intersection of economics and psychology.

 Paul Webley's podcast exploring the links between teaching and research

-Professor Webley is married, with 3 children, and divides his time between his family home in Exeter and London.
-His idea of an ideal day is a walk in the hills followed by good food in the company of friends and family.
+Professor Webley was married, with 3 children, and divided his time between his family home in Exeter and London.
+His idea of an ideal day was a walk in the hills followed by good food in the company of friends and family.